 Weeks, Rocheforte Lafayette (b.
 1923 - d.
 March 3, 1986, Monrovia, Liberia), foreign minister of Liberia (1972-73).

 Weeks, (Charles) Sinclair (b.
 June 15, 1893, West Newton, Mass. - d.
 Feb.
 7, 1972, Concord, Mass.), U.S. politician; son of John W. Weeks.
-Long active in Republican politics, he became a national committeeman for Massachusetts in 1940.
-He was treasurer of the Republican National Committee from 1941 to 1944, and in the latter year served some months in the U.S. Senate, on appointment to fill a vacancy.
-In 1949 Weeks was chosen national finance committee chairman of the Republican Party.
+Long active in Republican politics (he was mayor of Newton, Mass., in 1930-35), he became a national committeeman for Massachusetts in 1940.
+He was treasurer of the Republican National Committee from 1941 to 1944, and in the latter year served 10 months in the U.S. Senate, on appointment to fill a vacancy.
+In 1949 he was chosen national finance committee chairman of the Republican Party.
 In 1953 he became secretary of commerce in Pres.
 Dwight D. Eisenhower's cabinet.
-On April 26, 1956, he freed about 700 nonstrategic U.S. products for export to the U.S.S.R. and the "iron curtain" nations.
+On April 26, 1956, he freed about 700 non-strategic U.S. products for export to the U.S.S.R. and the "iron curtain" nations.
 In 1957 he was made chairman of a presidential cabinet committee to investigate U.S. reliance upon oil imports and the possible danger to national security resulting therefrom.
 In 1958 he formed a special committee of prominent U.S. businessmen to report on the U.S.S.R.'s economic "cold war" and other foreign economic problems of the United States.
 Weeks resigned from the cabinet effective Nov.
 10, 1958.